-John Bierbaum has taught U.S History, World History, Sociology, Psychology, and college-level European History at Normal Community West High School in Normal, Illinois.
+John Bierbaum teaches World History, Psychology, and AP Psychology at Normal Community West High School in Normal, Illinois.
 He earned his MA in History from Illinois State University and has taught at the secondary level for ten years becoming a National Certified Board Teacher in 2011.
 In 2013, he was a finalist for Illinois Teacher of the Year.
-For the past ten years he has been the head Mock Trial coach and is a team captain for the McLean County Diversity Project.
+For the past eleven years, he has been the head Mock Trial coach and is a team captain for the McLean County Diversity Project.
 He has worked with the Choices Education Program at the Watson International Institute at Brown University and implements curriculum workshops for his local school district.

-Kelly Keogh teaches International Relations, Regional World Studies and A.P.
-American Government at Normal Community High School in Normal, Illinois.
-He earned his Master’s in Diplomatic History from Illinois State University and has taught at the secondary level for thirty years becoming a National Certified Board Teacher in 2006.
+Kelly Keogh teaches International Relations, Regional World Studies, and A.P.
+U.S. Government at Normal Community High School in Normal, Illinois.
+He earned his Master’s Degree in Diplomatic History from Illinois State University and has taught at the secondary level for many years before becoming a National Certified Board Teacher in 2006.
 In 2008, he was a finalist for the Illinois Golden Apple Award for Teaching excellence.
-He was a Teaching Fellow for the Choices Education Program at the Watson International Institute at Brown University where he contributed to curricular units that include “The End All Wars: World War I and the League of Nations Debate,” “Between World Wars: FDR and the Age of Isolationism,” “The Challenge of Nuclear Weapons,” and “Contesting Cuba’s Past and Future.”
+He was a Teaching Fellow for the Choices Education Program at the Watson Institute at Brown University where he contributed to curricular units that include “The End All Wars: World War I and the League of Nations Debate,” “Between World Wars: FDR and the Age of Isolationism,” “The Challenge of Nuclear Weapons,” and “Contesting Cuba’s Past and Future.”
 He has done workshops for the Choices Program around the country promoting civic engagement.
 This past fall, he was on a state level task force to create a Global Scholar Certificate for qualifying juniors and seniors in the state of Illinois and has worked with the Illinois Civic Mission Coalition and the Robert R. McCormick Foundation to further the Democracy School designation initiative in central Illinois.

 Women and Leadership

-Mary Grace Almandrez is the Director of the Brown Center for Students of Color and Assistant Dean of the College at Brown University.
+Mary Grace Almandrez is Interim Assistant Vice President for Campus Life and Student Services, and Associate Dean of the College at Brown University.
 Departments under her charge are: Brown Center for Students of Color (where she served as director for four years), LGBTQ Center, Sarah Doyle Women's Center, Student and Employee Accessibility Services, Student Conduct, and Student Support.
 She also oversees the Mellon Mays Undergraduate Fellows Program.
-Prior to her arrival at Brown University, she founded multicultural centers at three private, liberal arts institutions.
+Prior to her arrival at Brown University, she founded multicultural programs at three private, liberal arts institutions.
 Her research and teaching interests focus on women of color in leadership, diversity in higher education, and social justice education.
-She has presented her work at several conferences, including: the National Conference on Race and Ethnicity, AAC&U's Diversity & Learning Conference, National Learning Communities Conference, and National Conference on Dialogue & Deliberation.
-Her co-authored chapter, "Bridging Integrated Identities to Integrated Services" was recently published in Multicultural Student Services on Campus: Building Bridges, Re-Visioning Community (2011).
-She also serves on Youth In Action's Board of Directors and HARI Vidya Bhavan's Advisory Board.
+She is chair of the New England Multicultural Affairs Think Tank and has served as a board member of Youth In Action and HARI Vidya Bhavan.
 Mary Grace earned her Ed.D. in organization and leadership from the University of San Francisco, M.S. in human resources development from McDaniel College, and B.A. in sociology from the University of San Diego.
 She was born in the Philippines and raised in California.